NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   Element                                                                 Type     Units  Constraints  Required  Default  Notes
   ======================================================================  =======  =====  ===========  ========  =======  ==========================================================
   ``AttachedToWaterHeatingSystem`` or ``AttachedToHotWaterDistribution``  idref           See [#]_     Yes                ID of attached water heater or distribution system
-  ``NumberofUnits``                                                       integer                      Yes                Number of clothes washers in the shared laundry room
+  ``Count``                                                               integer                      Yes                Number of clothes washers in the shared laundry room
   ``NumberofUnitsServed``                                                 integer                      Yes                Number of dwelling units served by the shared laundry room
   ======================================================================  =======  =====  ===========  ========  =======  ==========================================================